Uday932/cyna/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Install PostgreSQL

 You can download from the this [link](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) the executable to install automatically :